Impact of fluctuations on particle systems described by Dean-Kawasaki-type equations

 Integrating by parts, equating integrands and summing over all particles, the final expression for the density is similar to the model before but now with $D(\rho)$:

 The deterministic versions of this type of equations are generically known as nonlinear diffusion equations \cite{Logan}.

-In the next subsection we compare, mainly numerically and with the same algorithm specified in the previous section, the different approximations for this model, \textit{i.e}., the particle dinamics Eq.(\ref{model2b}), the corresponding DKTE, Eq.(\ref{DK2}), including an analysis of the average (over realizations) density $\langle \rho \rangle$, and the deterministic DKTE.
+In the next subsection we compare, numerically and with the same algorithm specified in the previous section, the different approximations for this model, \textit{i.e}., the particle dynamics Eq.(\ref{model2b}), the corresponding DKTE, Eq.(\ref{DK2}), including an analysis of the average (over realizations) density $\langle \rho \rangle$, and the deterministic DKTE.